- Astro A40 vs A50 Gaming Headsets Comparison - January 11, 2023

 Once they’re broken in, they sound great.
 The P5s are clear and great a wide soundstage.
 There’s space between everything.
 You can hear the pluck of the pick of a guitar string, the air on a vocal, and the stick noise of a drummer.

 However, there are issues when arrangements start getting complex.
 That separation is lost in audio that holds a lot of instruments, like a full orchestra.
 With that being said, it’s not really surprising at the price point and I wouldn’t consider it a negative.

 The low bass is surprisingly present.
 They aren’t overbearing, but I was shocked at how much low-end was present considering the on-ear design.
-In context, it makes the tighter seal make a lot more sense and I’m more than willing to make the trade off for nicer sounding low-end.
+In context, it makes the tighter seal make a lot more sense and I’m more than willing to make the trade-off for nicer sounding low-end.

 Not all headphones have extra features, and I wouldn’t say that the P5s do either, but there are a few things that set them aside from other headphones that I’d like to elaborate on.

 First off, this review is the wired version of the headphones.
 That being said, Bowers and Wilkins offer a wireless variant.
-They are nearly twice the price, which is a bummer, but boast 17 hours of battery life and Bluetooth apt-X technology.
+They are near twice the price, which is a bummer, but boast 17 hours of battery life and Bluetooth apt-X technology.
 In addition, you get a 3.5mm stereo input in case you want to wire them up.

 Next is something that I was really surprised about.
 Despite the on-ear design, these headphones block out a lot of noise.
 They are actively noise canceled, so don’t expect Bose QC35 levels of performance, but they fare decently well considering the price.

 Now, they aren’t great at canceling noise, so please don’t misunderstand.
 They work to block out noise on trains or planes, but they aren’t ideal.
 They’ll just get the job done.

 Best Feature of the Bowers and Wilkins P5